MikeFoto/ansible_docker_swarm_node/README.md

 # Docker Swarm node setup
-As a worker/manager (not Leader )
+Set one node as a swarn worker or manager (not Leader )

 # License